DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.6.2.
 EC2 Key Details:
 - You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
 Each instance type offers different compute and memory capabilities.
 You should select an instance type based on the amount of memory and computing power that you need for the application or software that you plan to run on top of the instance.
 - From within an instance there are two useful Meta Data URL's.
   - To see the bootstrap script: http:169.254.169.254/latest/user-data.
   - Starring place for Meta data: http:169.254.169.254/latest/meta-data.
 For example data/public-ipv4 shows your Public IP address (Whats my IP)
 - You can launch multiple instances of an AMI, as shown in the following figure:

 ![architecture_ami_instance](https://user-images.githubusercontent.com/13093517/84097031-64a4c380-a9d1-11ea-8358-1c3eec1c4471.png)

 - You have the option of using dedicated tenancy with your instance.
 This means that within an AWS datacenter, you have exclusive access to physical hardware.
 Naturally, this option incurs a high cost, but it makes sense if you work with technology that has a strict licensing policy.
-- With EC2 VM Import, you can import existing VMs into AWS as long as those hosts use VMware ESX, VMware Workstation, Microsoft Hyper-V, or Citrix Xen virtualization formats.
+-  EC2 VM Import works to import existing VMs into AWS.
+Sources: VMware ESX, VMware Workstation, Microsoft Hyper-V, or Citrix Xen virtualization formats.
 - When you launch a new EC2 instance, EC2 attempts to place the instance in such a way that all of your VMs are spread out across different hardware to limit failure to a single location.
 You can use placement groups to influence the placement of a group of interdependent instances that meet the needs of your workload.
 There is an explanation about placement groups in a section below.
 - When you launch an instance in Amazon EC2, you have the option of passing user data to the instance when the instance starts.
 This user data can be used to run common automated configuration tasks or scripts.
 For example, you can pass a bash script that ensures htop is installed on the new EC2 host and is always active.
 - By default, the public IP address of an EC2 Instance is released when the instance is stopped even if its stopped temporarily.
 Therefore, it is best to refer to an instance by its external DNS hostname.
 If you require a persistent public IP address that can be associated to the same instance, use an Elastic IP address which is basically a static IP address instead.
-- Accounts have five (5) EIP's by default.
+- AWS Accounts have five (5) EIP's by default.
 They are scarce resources.
 - If you have requirements to self-manage a SQL database, EC2 can be a solid alternative to RDS.
 To ensure high availability, remember to have at least one other EC2 Instance in a separate Availability zone so even if a DB instance goes down, the other(s) will still be available.
 - A golden image is simply an AMI that you have fully customized to your liking with all necessary software/data/configuration details set and ready to go once.
 This personal AMI can then be the source from which you launch new instances.
 - Instance status checks check the health of the running EC2 server, systems status check monitor the health of the underlying hypervisor.
 If you ever notice a systems status issue, just stop the instance and start it again (no need to reboot) as the VM will start up again on a new hypervisor.
 - IAM policy changes can be applied/updated at run time and take effect almost imediately.
+- Costing:
+ - Instances and storage have charges as you'd expect.
+ - For EC2 to S3 in the same region, you pay S3 access (PUT's, DELETE's, etc.) charges, no throughput or data transfer.

 ### 1.6.3.
 EC2 AMI's (updated 9/29/2020)
 - AMI's are region specific.